emeryberger/web-programming/syllabus.md

 #### Lectures

 Lectures will be led by the professor and will provide a high-level overview of the course material.
-The presentation format will include a variety of slides, written notes, programming examples, activities, etc. All material will be available through the course learning management system site (e.g., Moodle, Piazza).
+The presentation format will include a variety of slides, written notes, programming examples, activities, etc. All material will be available through the course learning management system site (e.g., Moodle, Piazza, Slack).
 You are expected to attend every lecture and arrive promptly so you do not disturb others.

-**The use of laptops or other electronic devices during class, including phones, is not allowed without prior consent of the professor.
+**The use of laptops or other electronic devices during class, including phones, is allowed only with prior consent of the professor.
 Phones should be silenced or turned off.**

 #### Lab

 The Lab section is led by teaching assistants (TAs) for this course.
 There will also be undergraduate course assistants (UCA) assigned to your lab section. *You are expected to attend every lab section*.
 Labs are used to begin lab exercises in groups as well as to work on the end of semester project.
 Missing a lab section does not excuse you from any activities that occur during that time.
 Do not ask to make up any missed work during lab section time.

 Please turn off or silence your phone during lab.